yie1d/pydoll/README.md

 - **Zero Webdrivers**: Say goodbye to webdriver compatibility issues
 - **Native Captcha Bypass**: Handles Cloudflare Turnstile and reCAPTCHA v3*
-- **Asynchronous Performance**: for high-speed automation and multiple simultaneous tasks
+- **Asynchronous Performance**: For high-speed automation and multiple simultaneous tasks
-- **Humanized Interactions**: that mimic real user behavior
+- **Humanized Interactions**: Mimic real user behavior
-- **Simplicity**: With pydoll, you install and you're ready to automate.
+- **Simplicity**: With Pydoll, you install and you're ready to automate.

 > The effectiveness of captcha bypass depends on various factors, such as IP address reputation.
 Pydoll can achieve scores comparable to real users, but cannot handle restrictive configurations or IP blocks.